auehc/AUCTF-2019/crypto/crypt2/writeup.md

-# I forgot the cipher
+# Ted Cruz

 ## Solution
-This is a bacon cipher, putting it into a decoder will give you the value
+This is a cipher used by the zodiac killer, decoding it will give you some scrambled letters.
+If you decode it as a ceasar cipher you will get the plaintext

 ## Flag
-aubie{mmmm_baconnnn}
+aubie{itisanaquavelva}